hassy/hassy.github.com/_posts/2016-12-09-you-should-choose-mpl2-for-your-opensource-project.markdown

 ### Or do you prefer the GPL?

-Now, if your preference for the GPL is purely faith-based, I don't expect you to be convinced easily, however, consider that MPL 2.0 is *almost* like the GPL, but companies that would NEVER EVER touch any GPL-licensed code, can now use your code because MPL 2.0 is not viral, *and* any of the improvements they might make to the code will be shared back.
+Now, if your preference for the GPL is purely belief-based, I don't expect you to be convinced easily, however, consider that MPL 2.0 is *almost* like the GPL, but companies that would NEVER EVER touch any GPL-licensed code, can now use your code because MPL 2.0 is not viral, *and* any of the improvements they might make to the code will be shared back.

 If you want your work to benefit as many people as possible, this should sound quite attractive.